appsmithorg/appsmith-docs/website/docs/connect-data/reference/airtable.md

   <dt><b>Base ID</b></dt>
   <dd>

 A string that uniquely identifies your Airtable base.
-Find this in your base's URL, [prefixed by `app`](#find-your-base-id).
+To find your Base ID, see [Find your Base ID](#find-your-base-id).

   </dd>